 - 2. In the column "Number of Members Served" enter the number of members in either the urban or rural settings, or statewide, based on the population served by the PNA Provider Category (All members, Adults (21 years and older), Children (0 to <21 years), Members utilizing BH services, Members Receiving HCBS (Both At Risk, and those meeting Level of Care), Members Receiving HCBS (Only those meeting Level of Care), LTSS Members in Nursing Facilities or in a Waitlist Category, or Women of reproductive age (13-44 years)). - In the column "Number of Contracted Providers" enter the number of providers who the Health Plan was actively contracted with on the first day of the reporting period in that PNA Provider Category. - 4.
 "Number of Providers Meeting Contract Ratio Standard" only applies to providers subject to any contract ratios: - a.
 PCP (Adult) (1:300) - b.
 PCP (Child) (1:300) - c.
 Psychiatrists (1:150) - d.
 Psychiatrists + Nurse Practitioners (Psychiatric) (1:150 in rural areas) - e.
 All Other Behavioral Health Providers (1:100) - f.
-To complete this field, the Health Plan shall separately calculate the number of members attributed to or receiving service from the provider and calculate the contract ratio standard at the provider level.
-The Health Plan shall report the number of providers meeting or exceeding the contract standard (i.e. for PCPs, 1:300 or better ratio). - 5.
-"Total Capacity of Contracted LTSS Facilities" only applies to residential facilities or day treatment centers for LTSS members.
+To complete this field, the Health Plan should identify ratios at the provider level.
+Providers who are at or below the contract ratio standards listed above should be counted as part of column H (urban), column S (rural), and/or Column AD (statewide).
+The "Number of Providers Meeting Contract Ratio Standard" should include equal or fewer providers to the "Number of Contracted Providers". - g.
+For PCPs (Adult and Child), the Health Plan shall separately identify the number of members assigned to each contracted PCP (Adult And Child) on the last day of the reporting period to calculate the ratio at the provider level.
+The Health Plan may use Primary Care Providers Member Attribution and Assignment Table (PCPMAAT) to look up member's PCP assignment on the last day of the reporting period.
+The Health Plans shall report the number of providers me eting or exceeding the contract standard (i.e. for PCPs, providers with 1:300 or better ratio).